egregoire23/UnsupervisedWithR/Clustering on Chemical Element Data.md

 Now that a best value for k has been chosen, the best version of the hierarchical clustering on the c-horizon data was performed.
-First, the hierarchical clustering was performed and then the dendogram was cut using a k value of 7.
+First, the hierarchical clustering was performed, and then the dendrogram was cut using a k value of 7.
 The resulting clusters are shown.

 Comparative Analysis: